 It improves with time as well as with practice and each person irretrievably imprints their own stamp on it.

 In man, on the other hand, the technique appears as a developed resource in the face of the need to alter the environment to adapt it to his requirements.

-The technique is the way and means we use to reach the proposed goal.
+Is the way and means we use to reach the proposed goal.
 Study techniques, for example, provide us with practical tools for acquiring knowledge.

-A technique can also be used to refer to how to do one thing: Juan, you have to teach me that technique for peeling mangoes.
+Can also be used to refer to how to do one thing: Juan, you have to teach me that technique for peeling mangoes.

 The technique, sometimes difficult to differentiate from technology, arises from the need to transform the environment to better adapt it to your needs.